zenglenn42/inversion-of-control/README.md

 ---

-I've recently become a fan of Kent Dodds after watching his two **Simply React** keynotes from [2018](https://youtu.be/AiJ8tRRH0f8) and [2020](https://youtu.be/5io81WLgXtg) where he discusses **inversion of control** in the context of a highly extensible Accordion component.
+I've recently become a fan of Kent Dodds after watching his two **Simply React** keynotes from [2018](https://youtu.be/AiJ8tRRH0f8) and [2020](https://youtu.be/5io81WLgXtg) where he discusses **inversion of control** in the context of a highly extensible Accordion component pictured above.

 <h5>&nbsp;</h5>